 Minecraft is a sandbox video game that was created by Markus Persson and developed by Mojang Studios.
 It was released in 2011 and has since become one of the most popular and influential games of all time.
 In Minecraft, players can explore, gather resources, craft items, and build structures in a procedurally generated world made up of blocks.

 How do you play Minecraft?

 To play Minecraft, you’ll need to purchase the game and install it on your computer or gaming console.
 Once the game is installed, you’ll be able to create a new world and begin playing.
 In Minecraft, players can explore the world, gather resources, craft items, and build structures using blocks.
 The game has no specific goals, so players are free to play and explore at their own pace.

 Is Minecraft free?

 Minecraft is not free to play.
-However, there is a free demo version of the game that allows players to try out the basic gameplay elements.
+However, a free demo version of the game allows players to try out the basic gameplay elements.
 The full version of the game must be purchased to unlock all of the content and features.

 What are the system requirements for Minecraft?